-All materials must be returned by the last day of each term.
-Fines begin to accrue the day after the item is due and will continue to accrue on all business days.
-The loss of any material should be reported immediately.
-If the material is not found, the borrower is obligated to pay for replacement of the material and the processing fee.
-If by the last class day of each term materials have not been returned and fines paid, a hold will be placed on the student's account in the business office.
-The hold will be released when the materials have been returned and fine paid or replacement cost plus processing fee paid.
+All items are due by the last day of term.
+Fines on select items will begin to accrue on all business days.
+The loss or damage of any items should be reported immediately.
+If the items are not found or are irreparable, the borrower is obligated to pay for replacement of the material and a processing fee.
+Unreturned materials will result in a hold and replacement fees placed on the student's account in the business office.
+The hold will be released when the materials have been returned and fines are paid, or replacement fees paid.